Mechanical Engineering

 Requirements Program information and milestones

-As a Master of Science Mechanical Engineering student at Oregon State, you will pursue one of the following program options
+Master of Science Mechanical Engineering student at Oregon State pursue one of the following degree paths:

-• Project option.
-With the M.S. project option, you will fulfill the Graduate School’s research-in-lieu-of-thesis requirement by completing a project in which you apply mechanical engineering knowledge and methods to a practical problem.
-The project must be approved by your graduate committee and will be supervised and graded by your major professor.
-As with the thesis option, you will document your project with a final report, but project reports are not reviewed and approved by the Graduate School.
+• Non-thesis.
+Students whose MS degree includes work not leading to a thesis, will fulfill the Graduate School’s research-in-lieu-of-thesis requirement by completing a project applying mechanical engineering knowledge and methods to a practical problem.
+A student’s project topic must be approved and supervised by their major professor and their work will be evaluated by their graduate committee.
+A project report will be presented at a final oral exam, but project reports are not reviewed or approved by the Graduate School.

 Requirements Program information and milestones

 Doctoral students in mechanical engineering generate new knowledge through original research.
 Dissemination of the new knowledge happens in the form of a doctoral thesis (dissertation).
-Your research topic must be approved by your graduate committee and your work will be supervised and evaluated by your major professor.
-In addition, your research title must be registered with the Graduate School and your thesis must be reviewed and approved by the Graduate School.
+A student’s research topic must be approved and supervised by their major professor and their work will be evaluated by their graduate committee.
+After successfully defending their dissertation at a final oral examination, students will be required to register their research title with the Graduate School and upload their thesis to ScholarsArchive for approval and archiving.

 Learn more